Last Updated on

 - Ender 3 comes with a heated bed (Max. bed temperature is 110O C)

-- It also comes with a print resume functionality which can greatly help in case of frequent power outages.
+- It also comes with a print resume functionality which can significantly help in case of frequent power outages.

 We make a note of some of the Pros and cons of the Creality Ender 3